getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/scopes.md

 a singleton that internally manages the scope.

-Effectively this means that when you spawn a task in .NET and the execution flow is not supressed all the context you have bound to the scope in Sentry will flow along.
+Effectively this means that when you spawn a task in .NET and the execution flow is not suppressed all the context you have bound to the scope in Sentry will flow along.
-If however you suppress the flow, you get new scope data.
+However, if you suppress the flow, you get new scope data.
 {% endcapture %}
 {%- include components/alert.html
   content=__alert_content